-Our main mission: To develop agroecology from field to plate!
+Our main mission: developing agroecology from field to plate!

 The emergence of sustainable food chains is essential to ensure the development and sustainability of agro-ecological practices.
 This requires dialogue between farmers and their territories.
-Thus the development of agroecology and the change of practices must take place at several scales: that of the farmers and that of theterritories.
+Thus, the development of agroecology and the change of practices must take place at several levels: that of the farmers and that of the territories.

 Agroecology is intimately linked to the soil, the climate, the social and heritage context.
 The new techniques are developed by those who are in the field every day, male and female farmers.